 If your goal is to increase awareness around your destination you should focus on reaching as many potential visitors as possible at the right time and at the right place.
-You could do this by having a stellar social media presence on the platforms your potential travellers are present on, focus on sharing high quality and interesting content highlighting the beauty and unicity of your destination, tell inspirational stories, etc.
+You could do this by:

 If your goal is to grow interest around certain activities you should focus on promoting those activities to people who are most likely going to enjoy.
 How?
 By creating events, sharing testimonials, videos or user generated content.
 You could even create digital experiences for your potential travellers on your website and apps to get them excited about trying them out in real life at your destination.

-If your goal is to promote hidden, unique gems and attractions around your destination, you could write blogs, articles about them as well as about different and authentic experiences at your destination.
-This way you’ll help potential tourists get a sense of local hood, local food or authentic places before they even reach your shores.
+If your goal is to promote hidden, unique gems and attractions around your destination, you could write blogs about different and authentic experiences they can experience at your destination.
+This way you’ll help potential tourists get a sense of the local hood, local food or authentic places before they even reach your shores.

 You could also engage and collaborate with bloggers and influencers.
 They could share their travel experiences with the right audience and get them excited about your destination.